The Flu Shot- Questions and Answers

 CDC recommends a yearly flu vaccine as the first and most important step in protecting against flu viruses.
 While most persons recover from influenza uneventfully it is a miserable illness that will keep you from going to work, caring for your family and doing the things you want to do.
 For some it can be quite serious and result in hospitalization and can even be life-threatening.

 If I got a flu shot last year do I need to get one this year?

 Yes.
-Even though this year’s shot covers the same influenza viruses as last year’s you still need to get the 2012-2013 shot.
+Even though this year’s shot covers the same influenza viruses as last year’s you still need to get vaccinated.
 Immunity to influenza from the vaccine decreases with time and should be boosted with a yearly shot.

 No, the vaccine cannot cause influenza or the flu.
-The virus used to make the shot is killed and the virus in FluMist attenuated so it can not cause the flu.
+The virus used to make the shot is not live so it can not cause the flu.